Bloody Roar 2: Reception

-The PlayStation version received favorable reviews according to the review aggregation website GameRankings.
+The PlayStation version received mixed reviews from critics, though received a favorable score on the review aggregation website GameRankings based on four notable reviews.
 Next Generation called it "a visually pretty and fun-to-play fighting game with just enough to set it apart from the rest of the 'me too' titles.
 Despite the minor balancing issues, there is a whole lot to like."
 In Japan, Famitsu gave it a score of 32 out of 40.
 GamePro called it "a welcome addition to any fighter's library."
 (Note: GamePro gave the PlayStation version two 4.5/5 scores for graphics and control, 4/5 for sound, and a perfect 5/5 for fun factor.)

 Douglass C. Perry of IGN said, "What the game lacks in history and originality, it makes up for in a deep combo-laden fighting system, exquisite graphics, and layers of gameplay modes that few games offer."
 Johnny Liu of GameRevolution called it "a game that you just don't want to spend that much time with.
 It's fine for a try or two and nothing more.
 While good enough, Bloody Roar II isn't anywhere near the best.
 James Mielke of GameSpot said of the Japanese import, "If you never picked up the first game, Bloody Roar 2 is still a good game, with a much better cast than the first one.
 However, in contrast to the original American version of BR1, Bloody Roar 2 is a marginal improvement that still suffers from second-best status due to the exclusion of integral gameplay elements that should never have been messed with.
 The game is a major disappointment for such a promising series."